 I say semi because my toilet does still have the ass cleaning water hose.
 I’m starting to get why people use it.
 It makes sense.
-Wiping with toilet paper instead of using the water hose is like washing with baby wipes instead of a taking a shower.
+Wiping with toilet paper instead of using the water hose is like washing with baby wipes instead of taking a shower.
 Something to think about.

-One question though… I’m confused on what to do after.
+One question though… I’m confused about what to do after.
 I mean, your bottom is clean but it’s wet.
 I’ve been using toilet paper to dry but normal households in many countries do not have toilet paper in their bathrooms.
 I have definitely done the shake shake after peeing in the woods at a pit party (It’s a hometown thing).
-But lets be honest, it doesn’t work.
+But let’s be honest, it doesn’t work.